 With his cyclotron, Lawrence realized he could fine-tune the production of radioactive isotopes.

-In 1934 he saw that sodium-24 could be an ideal, non-toxic source of gamma rays for cancer radiotherapy.
+In 1934 he realized that sodium-24 could be an ideal, non-toxic source of gamma rays for cancer radiotherapy.
 He used one of his cyclotrons to convert normal rock salt into sodium-24 by deuteron bombardment.
-Soon, for about $2 worth of salt and power, he was making the radiotherapy equivalent of radium that had cost $100,000 in 1921!
+Soon, for about $2 worth of salt and power, he had made the medical equivalent of radium that had cost $100,000 in 1921!

-Lawrence continued his efforts to make radioisotopes for cancer therapy and during this work researchers in his laboratory discovered carbon-14, oxygen-15, fluorine-18, and thallium-201.
+Lawrence continued his efforts to make radioisotopes for cancer therapy.
+While carrying out this work researchers in his laboratory discovered carbon-14, oxygen-15, fluorine-18, and thallium-201.

 Technetium-99m, now used worldwide in tens of millions of medical procedures every year, was also discovered in his laboratory.
 Technetium-99m’s use has saved millions of lives.